-How To Paint Terra Cotta Pots & Steps
+How To Paint Terra Cotta Pots

-With Neon Glow In The Dark Paint
+With Glow In The Dark Paint

 Put the outside lights away and lets light the way with glow paint instead.
 This project is so beautiful and colorful.
 Can you imagine seeing this type of art displaying in your garden or yard?
 I have never done this before, but when I have more time I sure would love to try this.

-Painting terra cotta pots with a neon glow in the dark paint and lining them up with steps.
+Painting terra cotta pots with a glow in the dark paint and lining them up with steps.

 What a natural affordable way to go with not only adding color but a natural light that shows at night too.